brendan6089-oss/daily-message-project/README.md

-# daily-message-project
+# Daily Support Message Project (Personal, Non-Commercial)

+This is a personal coding project created by a college student.

+## Purpose
-A personal coding project created by a college student.
-The project sends one or two automated SMS messages per day containing a personal message/quote for a family member.
-Messages are non-commercial, low volume, and for personal notification purposes only.
-This is a personal SMS project for my mother.
-I have their explicit consent to send daily messages.
-They can opt out by replying STOP.
+The project sends one automated SMS message per day containing a short personal or supportive quote to a single family member.

+## Message Details
+- Message type: Informational / personal notification
+- Frequency: One message per day
+- Volume: Very low
+- Commercial content: None

+## Consent
+The recipient is my mother and has provided explicit verbal consent to receive these daily messages.

+## Opt-Out
+The recipient can opt out at any time by replying STOP.